lambou/personal-blog-trendly-docs/README.md

 ## Getting Started

-- You have access to the repository: clone it
-- You have the project zip: unzip it in a folder in your computer
+Move the the project folder with the command line or with [VS Code](https://code.visualstudio.com/download) terminal.

-First install dependencies:
+Install dependencies:

 ```bash
 npm install
 ```

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev